 Anyway, the seaweed mention in this brand’s name emphasizes the use of healthy ingredients in this polish.

-Bio Seaweed Gel polishes are 5-free, made in the USA, vegan, and cruelty-free.
+Bio Seaweed lists their gel polishes as 5-free, made in the USA, vegan, and cruelty-free.

 No big 5 in these polishes means they have no formaldehyde, toluene, DBP, BHA, or camphor.